Related Links

 Figure 1.
 Illustration of a floating disk (A) and a floating cylinder (B).

 If you think about it, a disk is a cylinder, too.
-A disk is just a very short cylinder, and 'disk' is just a special name for this type of cylinder.
-How short does a cylinder need to be before we call it a disk, or is there something more to it?
+A disk is just a very short cylinder, and disk is just a special name for this type of cylinder.
+How short does a cylinder need to be before you can call it a disk, or is there something more to it?
 A coaster for a hot cup of coffee certainly fits our concept of a disk.
-A ceramic coaster might be almost a centimeter tall and ten centimeters in diameter.
-However, we wouldn't call a one-centimeter length of pencil lead a disk, we'd call it a cylinder.
+A ceramic coaster might be almost 1 centimeter (cm) tall and 10 cm in diameter.
+However, you wouldn't call a 1-cm length of pencil lead a disk, you'd call it a cylinder.
 That's because the diameter of the pencil lead is only 0.05 cm (0.5 mm).
-So apparently we consider both the length and the diameter of a cylinder when we're deciding whether or not it's a disk.
+So apparently, you should consider both the length and the diameter of a cylinder when deciding whether or not it's a disk.

 A handy way to consider both numbers at once is to use a ratio.
-For example, if we can use the ratio:
+For example, if you use the ratio:

-The aspect ratio of a cylinder is the cylinder's length divided by its diameter.
+Equation for the aspect ratio of a cylinder is the cylinder's length divided by its diameter

 The coaster has an aspect ratio of 1/10, and the pencil lead has an aspect ratio of 1/0.05 or 20.
-So perhaps what we mean by a disk is a cylinder with an aspect ratio < 1.
+So perhaps what disk means is a cylinder with an aspect ratio < 1.

 Does the way a cylinder floats also depend on its aspect ratio?
-Since the disk floats face-up, but a longer cylinder floats with the circular faces perpendicular to the surface, does that mean that there are cylinders with intermediate aspect ratios that would float at intermediate angles?
-Do an experiment to find out!
+Since the disk floats face-up, but a longer cylinder floats on its side with the circular faces perpendicular to the surface, does that mean that there are cylinders with intermediate aspect ratios that would float at intermediate angles?
+Try this science project to find out!

 Questions